 In retail, a holiday gift guide is used to help prospective and existing customers make buying decisions during the holiday season.
 Products are curated based on factors such as category, target audience, price point, and sales history.
 Nowadays, gift guides are usually digital, but they can also be printed and sent to your mailing list via direct mail.

-The main objective of creating and distributing a holiday gift guide is to create a frictionless shopping experience where customers can quickly pick up a gift without having to spend too much time thinking it over.
+The main objective of making and distributing a gift guide is to create a frictionless shopping experience where customers can quickly pick up a gift without having to spend too much time thinking it over.
 Making it easier for shoppers to choose gifts will help you boost your retail sales revenue during the holiday season.

 1. Think about your customers and target audience